CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/backend/user-service/README.md

 4. Using applications like Postman, you can interact with the User Service on port 3001.
 If you wish to change this, please update the `.env` file.

+## Running User Service using Docker

+1. Open Command Line/Terminal and navigate into the `user-service` directory.

+2. Run the command: `docker build -t user-service .`.
+This will create the docker image.

+3. Run the command `docker run --name user_serving -p 3001:3001 user-service` to start the User Service.

+4. If user-service cannot connect to db please ensure specifics in env file are correct.

 ## User Service API Guide

 ### Create User